TobikoData/sqlmesh/docs/faq/faq.md

 ??? question "What's the difference between a `test` and an `audit`?"
     A SQLMesh [`test`](../concepts/tests.md) is analogous to a "unit test" in software engineering.
 It tests *code* based on known inputs and outputs.
 In SQLMesh, the inputs and outputs are specified in a YAML file, and SQLMesh automatically runs them when `sqlmesh plan` is executed.

+    Writing YAML is annoying and error-prone, so SQLMesh's [`create_test` command](../concepts/tests.md#automatic-test-generation) allows you to automatically generate YAML test files based on queries of existing data tables.

     A SQLMesh [`audit`](../concepts/audits.md) validates that transformed *data* meet some criteria.
 For example, an `audit` might verify that a column contains no `NULL` values or has no duplicated values.
 SQLMesh automatically runs audits when a `sqlmesh plan` is executed and the plan is applied or when `sqlmesh run` is executed.

+    When the `sqlmesh plan` command is executed, SQLMesh `test`s run _before_ any model's code is executed.
+A SQLMesh model's `audit`s run _after_ the model's code is executed to validate the data output by the model.

 ??? question "How does a model know when to run?"
     A SQLMesh model determines when to run based on its [`cron`](#cron-question) parameter and how much time has elapsed since its previous run.